 Sony, in part via acquisition, has become the strong early competitor in the full frame MILC market and Canon has been chastised by some for being late to the game.
 However, Canon's executives emphasized that their goal was not to be first to market, but to deliver the best product.
 Did they accomplish that?
 Let's find out.

-Canon U.S.A's president and C.O.O, Kazuto "Kevin" Ogawa, introduces the Canon EOS R.
+Canon U.S.A.'s president and C.O.O, Kazuto "Kevin" Ogawa, introduces the Canon EOS R.

 Product names often convey the product's position in the manufacturer's lineup and a brief name discussion makes sense for a product review.
 "EOS" brings this camera into Canon's interchangeable lens product group and "R" gives the product a nice, short overall name.
 My understanding is that Canon, Inc. named the camera "R" and it was up to the individual regional Canon companies to come up with a meaning.
 Canon USA picked "Revolution".
-"R" does not stand for "Revolution" in all countries as the word has undesirable meaning in some locations.
+"R" does not stand for "Revolution" in all countries (such as "Reimagine optical excellence") as the word revolution has undesirable meaning in some locations.
 But, in the USA, that word can work, at least within the context of the Canon lineup.

 Canon executives specifically indicated that the "R" will not be the only model in this line and my immediate question is "What will the names of those additional cameras be?"
 I'm concerned about a recurrence of the EOS M naming scenario mess we currently have.